 TEAM LEADERSHIP ROLES

-The Race Captain role is specific to one away racing event AND a separate Race Captain is needed for each Machestic Dragon team (BCS or Mixed) participating the event.
+The Race Captain role is specific to one racing event AND a separate Race Captain is recommended for each Machestic Dragon team participating the event.
 The Captain’s responsibility is to take care of the team at the event and should be available to the team at all times (excluding time for Captains’ meetings, interface with race officials, other official business, and reasonable breaks for meals and personal needs-then the Race Coordinator will stand in).

-1. Submit (preferably by email) the Team Leadership Role Request Form to the Board President and receive confirmation from a Board Member of appointment of Race Captain.
+1. Submit (preferably by email) the Team Leadership Role Request Form and receive confirmation from a Board Member of appointment of Race Captain.
 Race Captain requests should be well in advance of a race date, at the beginning of the season if possible.

-2. Works with Race Coordinator to ensure the team is registered and paid as needed.
+2. Works with Race Coordinator to ensure the team is registered and paid as needed (through the treasurer).
 Contact the Board President for further guidance or referral to another board member.

 3. Works with Race Coordinator to ensure that paddlers are recruited and critical roles are filled as needed—drummer, steerer, etc. and be fully familiar with the rules of the race venue which should be posted on the race event website.

 4. Assists the coach in determining seating in the boat—keeps seating chart and assigns seats.

 5. Works with Race Coordinator to keep team informed of any info needed before the day of race.
 For example, projected starting times of first race and number, projected scheduling, and distance of races included in the event.